alexle/alexle.github.com/posts/send-sms-python.markdown

 > I was working on a project where I need to use python to send messages to a phone.
 I read your blog and found that it's extremely simple to do this with the short message gateway.

 > However, I've met a problem with this method.
 Sometimes when I send a message my phone instantly receives it.
-Other times it will take longer to received a message.
+Other times it will take longer to receive a message.
 I wonder if there is any way to make this more stable.

 Hello reader!

-Unfortunately, using e-mail to SMS gateway have many limitations.
+Unfortunately, using e-mail to SMS gateway has some limitations.
 Here are some that I know of, including the "extended period to receive" issue you mentioned:

 1. You have no control over your text format.
 Each carrier seems to have its own formatting (email address, subject, names, etc..)